-In this groundbreaking book, a leading clinical psychiatrist redefines how we think about and treat victims of trauma.
-A "stunning achievement" that remains a "classic for our generation."
-(Bessel van der Kolk, M.D., author of The Body Keeps the Score).
+The groundbreaking work on trauma that remains a “classic for our generation” (Bessel van der Kolk, MD, author of The Body Keeps the Score)

-Hailed by the New York Times as "one of the most important psychiatry works to be published since Freud," Trauma and Recovery is essential reading for anyone who seeks to understand how we heal and are healed.
+Hailed by the New York Times as “one of the most important psychiatry works to be published since Freud,” Trauma and Recovery is essential reading for anyone seeking to understand how we heal.

 Get recommended reads, deals, and more from Basic Books